SergAbys/Grenadine/README.txt

 This is a project for generative music with agents in maxMSP environment ; Pure Data port is planned.

 * pizAlgorithms :
-static library in C with machine-learning algorithms, own data structures, and all for the currently project.
+  static library in C with machine-learning algorithms, data structures, and everything for the Grenadine project.

 * Ufo :
-max/MSP algorithms wrappers.
+  max/MSP machine-learning algorithms wrappers.

 * Tralala :
-max/MSP GUI prototype wrapper.
+  max/MSP prototype GUI wrapper.